 Due to a complex set of structural, social and economic issues, Yarra has four times the state average rate of homelessness.
 This leads to people sleeping rough, squatting or living in rooming houses and is an increasing issue for women and families.
-There is a growing number of households experiencing housing stress (paying more than 30% of their income on housing), which is putting more people at risk of homelessness.
+There is a growing number of households experiencing housing stress, paying more than 30% of their income on housing.